jpople/reactaquarium/README.md

 1. Each row and each column has a number of filled squares in it equal to the number in its heading.
 2. If a square is filled, each other square in the same region that is in the same row or a lower row is also filled.

 By default, clicking a square will toggle whether it's filled, represented by blue coloring.
-By clicking "mark as empty" you can color squares pink to note that they can't be filled.
+By clicking "mark as empty" you can color squares pink to note that they can't possibly be filled.

-The solution-checking function only checks whether the correct squares are filled and doesn't care whether empty squares are pink.
+The solution-checking function only checks whether the correct squares are filled and ignores pink squares entirely.

+### Puzzle Encoding

+The program has an example puzzle preloaded.
+Puzzles are represented by three variables:

+* `size`: The puzzle's size (only square puzzles are supported).
+* `containerArray`: An array of length `size * size`, which has one value for each cell (starting from top left and moving across each row top to bottom) based on which container it's in.
+The actual numbers used don't matter, it's only important that container numbers are unique.
+* `solutionArray`: An array of length `size * size`, which has either a 1 (filled) or a 0 (empty) for each cell depending on whether it is filled in the final solution.

 ### Planned Improvements